Overcoming the COVID Darkness - December 12th, Hour 2

 I don't wish people dead, but in this case, he can't hurt another child.

-If we if could you imagine the governor saying, Oh, it's not my responsibility, that's even worse.
+Can you imagine the governor saying, oh, it's not my responsibility?

-I mean, there's other news out there, it doesn't compare it in terms of the gravity of the situation, but uh, you know, all the social justice warriors out there in California, uh, they now have uh are saying that the Democratic Party out there are insisting that residents of California owe for slavery reparations, and it's gonna be five hundred and sixty-nine billion dollars that they're gonna spend on that.
+I mean, there's other news out there that doesn't compare in terms of the gravity of the situation, but all the social justice warriors out there in California, they now have, are saying that the Democratic Party out there are insisting that residents of California owe for slavery reparations, and it's going to be $569 billion that they're going to spend on that.

 It's nuts out there.

-You need you deserve to be your own little island, your own little country.
+You deserve to be your own little island, your own little country.

-We'll call you know the the United Utopia socialist uh communist state of California.
+We'll call it the United Utopia Socialist Communist State of California.

 I think you deserve your independence because you're so nuts.